Course Outline

 Course Introduction

-Module 3: Architecting and Planning DevSecOps for Government
+Module 3: Architecting and Planning for DevSecOps in Government

 Module 4: Creating a DevSecOps Infrastructure for Government

-Module 5: Establishing a Pipeline for Government Operations
+Module 5: Establishing a DevSecOps Pipeline for Government

-Module 7: Practical Applications of the Third Way for Government
+Module 7: Practical Applications of the Third Way in DevSecOps for Government

-- Maximizing Benefits from Experiments for Government Improvement
+- Maximizing Benefits from Experimentation in Government Operations

 Module 8: The Future of DevOps for Government

-- Looking Towards the Future of DevOps in Government
+- Vision for the Future of DevOps in Government

 Post-Class Assignments/Exercises

-- Extended Advanced Reading with Case Studies from the Course for Government Contexts
+- Extended Advanced Reading with Case Studies from the Course for Government Applications

 Requirements